 Project BEAR gives teddy bears to anyone grieving the loss of a baby.
 The bears donated to hospitals are given out by the hospital staff - sometimes a chaplain, grief counselor or labor & delivery nurse.
 Bears have also been given out to individuals who have asked for them.

 There is no charge for the bears and anyone can get a bear just by asking.
 It doesn't matter the type of loss (miscarriage, stillbirth, infant death), the relation to the baby (mother, father, sibling, grandparent) or how long ago the loss.
 Anyone grieving the loss of a baby is welcome to have a bear.
+However, we can only send one free bear per family.

 Project BEAR is a 501c3 non-profit organization and donations are tax deductible.